Nervaahk/simple-nerual-network/README.md

 # simple-nerual-network
 A nerual network built from scratch in Numpy to learn fundamentals such as backprogagation.
+The goal is to learn a target through sigmoid activation and manual backprogagtion.
+This project helped me understand the math behind neural networks such as backprogation and weight updates and criterion and so on.

 Skills used: